 We grew N. aromaticivorans cells in media containing both G-diketone and glucose to obtain sufficient biomass for our studies.
 Under these conditions, high-pressure liquid chromatography (HPLC) analyses of the extracellular fractions showed a time-dependent disappearance of G-diketone from the culture media, as expected if it is imported and metabolized by N. aromaticivorans (Figure 1).
 Concomitant with the disappearance of G-diketone from the media, we observed in HPLC chromatograms the transient accumulation of other extracellular compounds (Figure S1).
 To investigate whether these compounds were products from reduction of the side chain in G-diketone, we compared them to authentic standards of 2-hydroxy-1-(4-hydroxy-3-methoxyphenyl)propan-1-one (GP-1), a potential derivative of G-diketone with the Cβ ketone reduced (Table S1), and threo-1-(4-hydroxy-3-methoxyphenyl)propane-1,2-diol (threo-GD), a potential derivative with both ketones reduced (Table S1).
 These were the only two commercially available G-diketone derivatives with a reduced side chain.
 Both of these standards matched the retention time and the UV-Vis spectrum of transiently accumulated metabolites (Figure S1), allowing us to perform a preliminary quantification of some of the extracellular compounds (Figure 1B).
 We considered these quantifications to be preliminary because we lacked authentic standards of 1-hydroxy-1-(4-hydroxy-3-methoxyphenyl)propan-2-one (GP-2), a GP-1 isomer with the Cα ketone reduced instead of the Cβ ketone (Table S1), and erythro-GD, the stereoisomer of threo-GD, both of which could co-elute with GP-1 or threo-GD in the HPLC.
-With approximately 65% of the original G-diketone apparently converted to an extracellular product in which with one ketone is reduced, this preliminary quantification suggested that side chain reduction was an early step in the metabolism of G-diketone by N. aromaticivorans.
+With approximately 65% of the original G-diketone apparently converted to an extracellular product in which one ketone is reduced, this preliminary quantification suggested that side chain reduction was an early step in the metabolism of G-diketone by N. aromaticivorans.
 Given the uncertainties of isomer coelutions with our HPLC method, we also analyzed by gas chromatography-mass spectrometry (GC-MS) the supernatant from samples taken halfway through the duration of the growth experiment (75.5 hr).
 These samples and G-diketone, GP-1, and threo-GD standards were derivatized prior to GC-MS analysis (see methods).
-The GC chromatograms showed the presence of multiple species, and MS spectra comparison confirmed the presence of GP-1 and threo-GD in these samples (Figure S2).
-Furthermore, an additional GC species had an MS spectrum similar to the previously published spectrum of GP-2 (14), confirming that this isomer of GP-1 also accumulated in the media of G-diketone grown cells.
+The GC chromatograms showed the presence of multiple species, and MS spectra comparison suggested the presence of GP-1 and threo-GD in these samples (Figure S2).
+Furthermore, an additional GC species had an MS spectrum matching the previously published spectrum of GP-2 (14), potentially indicating that this isomer of GP-1 also accumulated in the media of G-diketone grown cells.
 Another species with an identical MS spectrum to threo-GD but different retention time in the GC chromatogram was observed (Figure S2), leading us to hypothesize that this compound corresponds to the erythro-GD isomer.
 Thus, the identity of the extracellular materials supported the hypothesis that the transformation of G-diketone by N. aromaticivorans proceeded via reduction of the side chain ketones.

 In growth experiments with GP-1 as the aromatic substrate, we also observed low extracellular levels of vanillin and vanillic acid (Table S2), suggesting they are products of cellular metabolism of this compound.
 Extracellular vanillin and vanillic acid were detected in growth experiments in which G-diketone was the aromatic carbon source (Table S2), but we cannot conclude they are derived from cellular metabolism of this carbon source since these two compounds were present at low-levels in the custom-synthesized G-diketone (Table S3).